esamford/Duplicate_Image_Remover/README.md

 Displays how similar the two images are in a percentage format.

+Has the option to make a noise to notify the user when a potential match is found, and another option to periodically repeat this notification noise if the user is AFK and wishes to hear it when they return.

 # Limitations
 The program cannot match an image with a cropped, rotated, or otherwise highly distorted version of itself.
 If, and only if, the images look the similar to a human, the program will notify the user of a potential duplicate.